MicrosoftDocs/cloud-adoption-framework/docs/scenarios/lamp/moodle/migration-start.md

 # Moodle manual migration steps

-This article describes the steps to import the on-premises Moodle archive to Azure Database for MySQL, and then configure the Azure Moodle application.
+This article describes the steps to migrate the on-premises Moodle archive to Azure.
+The contents of this Moodle archive include the Moodle application, relevant configuration, and a copy of the database from the on-premises Moodle deployment.
+Once the on-premises backup is successfully imported into the Azure infrastructure, configuration updates for Moodle are carried out.

 Before you begin this process, make sure to complete all the steps in these articles:
 - [How to prepare for a Moodle migration](migration-pre.md)